Is Swapping Drug And Alcohol Addiction For Triathlon and Ultra-Marathon A Good Thing?

 In the same interview, Abby, a former HIR client who has now achieved her sobriety with the help of HIR treatment program says, “One positive thing about HIR is that it’s more of a private intimate setting.
 You have more personalized individual therapy and they get to focus on you”.
 HIR offers Cognitive Behavioral Therapy (CBT) or EMDR to help clients discover, face up and overcome their traumatic situations.

 HIR has topnotch facilities in this breath-taking and relaxing environment which is conducive to physical and psychological healing.
 This premiere residential rehab has a spectacular oceanfront, surrounded by lush mountains.
 HIR is carefully nestled at the beautiful island of Kailua-Kona, a lively seaside town which is located at the center of Kona.
 It is home to important historic sites, shop-till-you-drop shopping, and mouthwatering dining.

 Alcohol Addiction Rehab

 This addiction treatment rehab provides individualized addiction treatment plans, medically supervised detox and withdrawal and anxiety treatment.
-HIR has individual and group therapy, holistic therapy and the life-changing experiential therapy with wild dolphins.
+HIR has individual and group therapy, holistic therapy and life-changing experiential therapy with wild dolphins.

 Call us at (866) 491-8009 so we can help you find the most suitable program for your immediate recovery from addiction!